Fafikk/ManagerBOT/README.md

 cp .env.example .env
 ```

-4. Replace `TOKEN` and `CLIENT_ID` in `.env` with you application token and client ID from [Discord Developer Portal](https://discord.com/developers/applications).
+4. Replace `TOKEN` and `CLIENT_ID` in `.env` with you application token and client ID from [Discord Developer Portal](https://discord.com/developers/applications)
-5. Deploy slash commands to Your bot.
+5. Deploy slash commands to Your bot

 ```bash
 node deploy.js
 ```

-6. Start the bot:
+6. Start the bot

 ```bash
 node index.js